 Angelica received a Bachelor of Science in Biology and a Bachelor of Arts in History from Stanford University.
 She has previously worked on research concerning the cognitive and neurological effects of cancer and chemotherapy.
 Her commitment to serving underprivileged communities has led her to work closely with Spanish speakers in the East Palo Alto area.
-She hopes to pursue a career in medicine and devote her time to combat the systematic disadvantages low-income minority patients face when navigating the healthcare system.
 Through her work with i4Health, Angelica hopes to learn more about long-distance health care delivery methods for people with limited access to in-person care.

 Dr. Pei-Chun Shih is Associate Professor of Psychology at the Universidad Autónoma de Madrid (Spain).
 Her research interests focus on the use of technology in different areas of Psychology.
 These interests include computational modelling of natural language processing, web-based learning technologies and processes, computer-based psychological assessments and Internet-delivered psychological interventions.
 She has developed several computerized training program of cognitive (eg. working memory, executive control) and emotional functions (eg. self-control, self-regulation, frustration tolerance) for children and adults.
 She has also developed different web-based CBT programs of health-behavior promotion (eg. smoking cessation, exercise and eating habits modification, insomnia treatment and workplace stress management).